 - Enhances creativity- Rhyming poems and songs help enhance creativity in people.
 When we read or listen to a rhyming poem or song, we form mental images, which expand our horizon of imagination and give colors to it.

 - The use of the right word- When you become familiar with a particular rhyming poem or song, you learn to predict and anticipate words.
-This skill is essential for learning to use the right word at the right place and to develop a flair for writing.
-So, try using some rhyming words while writing a poem or just scribbling down your thoughts.
+This skill is essential for learning to use the right word in the right place and to develop a flair for writing.
+So, try using some such words while writing a poem or just scribbling down your thoughts.

 Different types of rhyme

 Along with being popular among kids as a learning method, people may choose to study rhyming words extensively later on.
 Many literature courses at the undergraduate level offer studying rhymes and other figures of speech during the first year of education.

 Therefore, it is imperative for you to learn about the different types of rhyming words in English.
 These include:

 The location of the final stressed syllable helps in classifying perfect rhymes.
 If the rhyming words have the same stressed vowels and the ending consonant, it is a perfect rhyme.
 There are 3 different types of perfect rhyme, depending on the number of matching syllables.
 These include:

 - Masculine rhyme– These words have one matching syllable.
 For example, book and cook.

 - Feminine perfect rhymes- You can easily identify these rhymes if they consist of two matching syllables.
 For example, weasels and measles.